3D printed aligners could transform cleft lip care for newborns

 Summary

 This study tests a new 3D printed aligner for infants born with a complete cleft lip and palate.
-The device aims to make nasoalveolar molding treatment more accurate and easier to use.
+The device aims to make nasoalveolar molding (a treatment that reshapes the gums and nose before surgery) more accurate and easier to use.
 Twenty infants under 45 days old will receive the treatment, and doctors will measure how much the cleft gap shrinks.
-The goal is to improve care before surgery.

 Get updates